 During my first trip to South America I experienced high mountains a few days after being in Lima (located just above sea level).
 I took a one hour flight and immediately felt I was in a different dimension.
 The world of beautiful mountains, dry air, cold evenings and nights, and most of all, very high elevations was totally new to me.

-Altitude Sickness in Peru
+Altitude Sickness in Peru, what you should know?

 A lot happened in a very short time, since my arrival in Peru.
 Especially during my first encounter with Cusco.